optic-neuritis-lyme-disease

 Like

 A 48-year-old woman with multiple sclerosis presented to her primary care physician with fever and sore throat.
-Three weeks later, she returned with photophobia, eye pressure sensation, blurry vision, pain with eye movements, and central scotoma.
+Three weeks later she returned with photophobia, eye pressure sensation, blurry vision, pain with eye movements, and a central scotoma.

-A scotoma is a blurry or blind spot in the visual field while surrounding areas appear normal.
+A scotoma refers to a blind or blurry spot in the visual field while surrounding areas appear normal.

-MRI and fundus exam confirmed the diagnosis of bilateral optic neuritis in Lyme disease.
+MRI and fundus examination confirmed the diagnosis of bilateral optic neuritis associated with Lyme disease.

-Two months prior to her visit, the woman had removed a tick from her leg but did not report any rashes.
-Testing for Lyme disease was positive by Western blot.
+Two months prior to her visit, the woman had removed a tick from her leg but had not developed a rash.
+Lyme disease testing returned positive by Western blot.

 Treatment and Recovery

-The woman was hospitalized and treated with intravenous methylprednisolone (1g/day for 3 days) due to the degree of swelling, along with ceftriaxone (2g/day for 25 days) for Lyme disease.
+The woman was hospitalized and treated with intravenous methylprednisolone (1 g/day for 3 days) due to the degree of optic nerve swelling, along with intravenous ceftriaxone (2 g/day for 25 days) to treat Lyme disease.

-One week after hospitalization, the patient reported her visual symptoms had resolved and she returned to her previous baseline.
+Within one week of hospitalization, the patient reported that her visual symptoms had resolved and she returned to her baseline neurologic status.

-Clinicians working in endemic areas should consider Lyme borreliosis in patients who present with bilateral optic nerve head swelling and painless progressive visual loss.
+Clinicians working in Lyme-endemic regions should consider Lyme borreliosis when patients present with bilateral optic nerve head swelling and progressive visual symptoms.

 • Blurry vision (11 cases)